-Water Quality
+Annual Drinking Water Quality Report

-Report
+January 1 - December 31, 2024

+Water System 2310005

+April 2025

+Greer Commission of Public Works

+Greer, South Carolina

+(864) 848-5500

-January 1 - December 31, 2023 Water System 2310005 April 2024 Greer Commission of Public Works Greer, South Carolina 864-848-5500 www.GreerCPW.com We are pleased to present to you this year's Annual Drinking Water Quality Report for the period of January 1 through December 31, 2023.
+We are pleased to present to you this year's Annual Drinking Water Quality Report for the period of January 1 through December 31, 2024.
 This report is intended to provide you with important information about your drinking water and the efforts made by Greer CPW to provide safe drinking water.
 For more information regarding this report, please contact our Water Plant Manager at (864) 848-5527.
 We want our valued customers to be informed about their water quality.
 If you want to learn more, please attend any of our regularly scheduled public meetings.
 They are typically held on the fourth Monday of each month at our Administration & Operations center at 301 McCall Street in Greer.
 Call our main phone number (864) 848-5500 to confirm the day and time.
 The results of extensive laboratory testing for hundreds of potential contaminants show that our drinking water had no violations of water quality standards.
 We strive to continue to supply Greer and the surrounding area with drinking water that exceeds all Federal and State requirements.
-Through our ongoing monitoring and testing, you can be assured that the EPA has determined that your water is safe.